Skip to main content

 Search

-Improvements in Cambridgeshire’s services for children and young people with Special Educational Needs and Disabilities have been recognised by national inspectors.
+Improvements in Cambridgeshire’s services for children with Special Educational Needs and Disabilities have been recognised by national inspectors.

 Leaders at Cambridgeshire County Council have created strong foundations to drive improvement in Children’s Services, but the service overall requires improvement.